Resolver

 There is no fallback to the default Tekton Hub if the custom Tekton Hub does not have the task referenced it will fail.

-There is no support for custom hub from the CLI on the tkn pac resolver command.
+There is no support for custom hub from the CLI on the tkn pac resolve command.

 Remote HTTP URL #